More about our Principal Partners

 The University of Melbourne’s motto, “Postera crescam laude” is Latin for “Later I shall grow by praise” or, in other words, “We shall grow in the esteem of future generations”.

 Based in Melbourne, Australia, Monash University was founded in 1958 and has since expanded with campuses and teaching centres around the state of Victoria and in countries including Malaysia, Italy, India and China.
-It also has a representative office in Indonesia.
+It also has a representative office in Indonesia, and from 2021 has plans to become the first foreign university with a branch campus in Indonesia.
 Monash is a member of Australia’s Group of Eight, a member of the Association of Southeast Asian Institutions of Higher Learning, the only Australian member of the M8 Alliance of Academic Health Centres, Universities and National Academies, and one of only two Australian universities to be ranked in the École des Mines de Paris.

 Monash is home to over 120 research centres and institutes across its 10 faculties.
 In the 2017 academic year, Monash University had over 52,000 undergraduate students enrolled and more than 22,000 graduate students, making it the biggest university in Victoria.